RoadieHQ/marketing-site/content/blog/monorepo-plugins-migration/index.md

 As mentioned previously, we wanted to simplify internal and third-party dependency management.
 Having plugins in different repositories raised concerns about having diamond dependency problem and challenges of having different versions of the same dependency in different repositories.

 With the monorepo approach, testing specific version of dependency is easier because it gives us the ability to test for breaking changes and backwards compatibility across entire codebase when an update is needed.
-Having this said, it becomes more easier and faster to make sure we follow Backstage team updates, and respond to the changes faster, making sure our plugins work with the latest versions of the Backstage packages.
+Having that said, it becomes easier and faster to make sure we follow Backstage team updates, and respond to the changes faster, making sure our plugins work with the latest versions of the Backstage packages.

 # 2) Better visibility of all the plugins.